Tormen/my-otr/README.md

                    <OTRFILE> can be '-', then the OTRFILE(s) are read from stdin !
                    The script will stop decoding and quit on errors.
                    <OUTPUT-DIR> needs to be a directory that exists.
+                   This command is by default SILENT.
+Use --verbose to see decoded filenames.

       [--]login    <<< will NOT re-loging if cookie file found; except if FORCE is used <<< #TODO# automatically re-login in case cookie is not valid anymore